mftokic/mftokic.github.io/_drafts/bridging-ml-gap.markdown

 ## What Got You Here Won't Get You There

-You quickly run into an issue with the current business model of outside help.
+You quickly run into issues with the current business model of outside help.
 The more solutions you want to build, the more resources you need to build them.
 ML solutions expand on a linear scale.
 This linear approach runs into a myriad issues.

 - Data scientist teams in other orgs already have a job, and can only offer so much support.
 - Costs grow with each new solution.
 Existing solution work never goes away.
-There will always be maintenance to existing solutions to constantly update data sources and improve as the business evolves.
-Mo solutions, mo problems.
+There will always be maintenance to constantly update data sources and improve the model as the business evolves.
+More solutions, more problems.
 - Principle-Agent problem with vendors.
 External resources want to make sure they are always needed, which means they will build solutions in a way to ensure new solutions continue to scale linearly.
+New innovation around scaling solutions or democratization through tools may never come, since that removes them from the picture.

 In addition to scale issues, there is another large problem of domain expertise.
 Most outside data scientists don't understand the work of finance people.
 Those that claim they have experience in building finance solutions do not understand your company and its various nuances.
 This means there needs to be program manager (PM) roles created in order to gather the domain expertise of finance users and translate it to these outside resources to build solutions.
+More layers of abstraction lead to longer dev times, more communication overhead, and just more everything.
 The linear approach is a short-term solution to a long-term problem.

-> Leveraging data science talent outside of finance is a short-term solution to a long-term problem
+> Leveraging data science talent outside of finance is a short-term solution to a long-term problem.

 You could also entertain the idea of hiring these vendors and other outside talent as full-time employees to sit within the finance department.
 This might seem to solve some of the problems called out above, but it still doesn't solve the long-term problem.
 These outside data scientists turned finance employees may not have finance backgrounds, and in some respects are "data mercenaries".
 They could be people that enjoy building ML solutions but do not care who benefits from them or if they are solving the right problems within finance.

----
----
----
----

 There's got to be a better way!